 There is not way to directly purchase cryptocurrency from an exchange with your bank account, either with a debit card or a credit card.
 Currently, all known bank accounts restrict the purchase of Bitcoin or any other cryptocurrency.

 However, the easiest way to get around that is by sending an e-transfer to your account on the exchange of your choosing, and then convert your CAD to either Bitcoin or any other cryptocurrency.

 When it comes to purchasing cryptocurrency like Bitcoin, it’s best to use an exchange.
 These are digital market places that allow you to trade, buy and sell cryptocurrency.
-You can buy Bitcoin in Canada the following exchanges:
+There are many great Canadian Bitcoin exchanges, you can buy BTC at any of the following exchanges:

 Some of the exchanges listed above also feature FIAT to crypto transactions.
 Meaning, they provide you the ability to exchange your Bitcoin for Canadian dollars.